LASER-UMASS/JavaRepair-replication-package/results/RQ6/statistical-tests/README.md

 `gp_nversion_boxplot.pdf`, `par_nversion_boxplot.pdf`, and `trp_nversion_boxplot.pdf`
-show the boxplots comparing the quality of the individual patches against the combined ones for the in-common defects patched by GenProg, Par, and TRPAutoRepair respectively.
+show the boxplots comparing the quality of the individual patches against the combined ones for the in-common defects patched by GenProg, Par, and TrpAutoRepair respectively.

 **This replicates results described in Figure 9 of the paper.**